Nissan Primera: Facelift

 In August 1999, Nissan gave the Primera a facelift, giving it a more modern front end with clear style headlamps featuring projector units, instead of the traditional Fresnel lens type.
-Nissan also introduced their "corporate identity" front, with the "flying wing" grille.
+Nissan also introduced their new corporate identity front design with the "flying wing" grille, although this was mainly applied to models marketed outside of Japan.
 The new code name for this model was "P11-144".

-Along with the exterior changes, improved specification levels were present; with the entry-level models such as the "S" featuring automatic climate control, driver, passenger, and side airbags.
+Along with the exterior changes, improved specification levels were present; entry-level models such as the "S" now featured automatic climate control, driver, passenger, and side airbags.
 Further up the model range, other features were seen such as xenon headlamps.

-A new "lean burn" 1.8 L petrol engine, the QG18DE was added to the range.
-This facelift was not generally applied outside Europe and was not available in Japan when Nissan "formalized" the fronts of other Primeras and Caminos instead, bringing them into line with the look of the American model of Infiniti.
+A new "lean burn" 1.8-litre petrol engine, the QG18DE was added to the range.
+This facelift was not generally applied outside Europe and was not available in Japan where Nissan chose to "formalize" the fronts of the Primeras and Caminos instead, bringing them into line with the look of the American Infiniti version.

-2000 saw the introduction of the STCC (Swedish Touring Car Championship) limited edition model for the Scandinavian markets.
-Based on the Sport model, it was lowered 25 mm, and was also equipped with headlight "goggles" and a larger wing.
+2000 saw the introduction of the STCC (Swedish Touring Car Championship) limited-edition model for the Scandinavian markets.
+Based on the Sport model, it was lowered by 25 mm, and was also equipped with headlight "goggles" and a larger wing.
 1,000 cars were built.